-Proprietary Funds account for County activities, which operate, similarly to private sector businesses.
+- 4. Proprietary Funds Proprietary Funds account for County activities, which operate, similarly to private sector businesses.
 These funds measure net income, financial position, and changes in financial position.
-The following are the County's Proprietary Fund Types:

-- 1. Enterprise Funds - These funds are used to account for operations that are: (a) financed and operated in a manner similar to private business enterprises - where the intent of the Board of County Supervisors is that the costs (expenses, including depreciation) of providing goods or services to the general public on a continuing basis be financed or recovered primarily through user charges; or (b) where the Board of County Supervisors has decided that periodic determination of revenues earned, expenses incurred, and/or net income is appropriate for capital maintenance, public policy, management control, accountability, or other purposes.
-The following are Enterprise Funds: the Prince William County Service Authority (which provides water and sewer services), the Prince William County Park Authority (which provides recreational services), and the Prince William County Landfill (which provides solid waste disposal for the County). - 2.
+The following are the County's Proprietary Fund Types: - a.
+Enterprise Funds These funds are used to account for operations that are: (a) financed and operated in a manner similar to private business enterprises - where the intent of the Board of County Supervisors is that the costs (expenses, including depreciation) of providing goods or services to the general public on a continuing basis be financed or recovered primarily through user charges; or (b) where the Board of County Supervisors has decided that periodic determination of revenues earned, expenses incurred, and/ or net income is appropriate for capital maintenance, public policy, management control, accountability, or other purposes.
+The following are Enterprise Funds: the Prince William County Service Authority (which provides water and sewer services), the Prince William County Park Authority provides recreational services), (which and the Prince William County Landfill (which provides solid waste disposal for the County). - b.
 Internal Service Funds These funds are used to account for financing of goods or services provided by one County department or agency to other departments and agencies on an allocated cost recovery basis.
-Internal Service Funds are established for data processing, vehicle maintenance, road construction, and self-insurance.

-F. Fiduciary Fund Types - Trust and Agency Funds

-These funds are used to account for assets held by the County in a trustee capacity or as an agent for individuals, private organizations, other governments, and/or other funds.
+Internal Service Funds are established for data processing, vehicle maintenance, road construction, and self-insurance. - 5.
+Fiduciary Funds (Trust and Agency Funds) These funds are used to account for assets held by the County in a trustee capacity or as an agent for individuals, private organizations, other governments, and/or other funds.
 The County has established Agency and Expendable Trust Funds to account for library donations, special welfare, and certain other activities.
 Agency Funds are custodial in nature (assets equal liabilities) and do not involve measurement of results of operations.
 Expendable Trust Funds are accounted for in essentially the same manner as Governmental Funds.

-User Guide: How to Read the Budget Document
+Users Guide: How to Read the Budget Document

-The agency detail section of the budget document consists of the following elements of information that describe each agency's organization, budget and service delivery for FY 08.
+The agency detail section of the budget document consists of the following elements of information that describe each agency's organization, budget and service delivery for FY 09.

-- A. Agency Organization Chart The chart presents the agency's organizational structure and the agency's relationship to the County Government organization as a whole. - B. Mission Statement The mission statement is a brief description of the purpose and functions of the agency.
+- A. Agency Organization Chart The chart presents the agency's organizational structure and the agency's relationship to the County Government organization as a whole. - B. Mission Statement The mission statement is a brief description of the purpose and functions of the agency. - C. Agency and Program Locator The text indicates the agency's location within the budget's functional areas.

 - D. Expenditure and Revenue Summary The revenue and expenditure summary provides historical and estimated expenditure and revenue information for each agency.
 Four types of information are summarized for each fiscal year displayed: - 1.
-Expenditure by Program: These figures represent the amounts appropriated or expended for each program within the agency. - 2.
-Expenditure by Classification: All County agency expenditures are grouped into eight major categories shown in this summary. - a.
+Expenditure by Program These figures represent the amounts appropriated or expended for each program within the agency. - 2.
+Expenditure by Classification All County agency expenditures are grouped into eight major categories shown in this summary. - a.
 Personal Services: Salaries for all full-time, part-time and temporary employees, including overtime, Sunday and holiday pay, shift differentials and per diem compensation for members of certain boards and commissions. - b.
 Fringe Benefits: Compensatory payments on behalf of agency employees including social security, health and life insurance and retirement benefits. - c.
 Contractual Services: Payments for products and services procured by the agency from contractors. - d.
 Internal Services: Payments for certain goods and services provided by one agency of County government to other agencies; an example is data processing services.